neondatabase/website/content/docs/introduction/plans.md

 | **Storage**                             | Up to 50 GiB of data storage                                  |
 | **Compute**                             | Up to 3,000 _active hours_/month (750 compute hours) for all computes in all projects |

-In addition, Sacle plan users have access to the following Neon features:
+In addition, Scale plan users have access to the following Neon features:

 - [All compute features](#compute-features): Includes [compute sizes](#compute-size) up to 4 vCPUs and 16 GB RAM, _Autosuspend_ (**1 minute+** or never)
 - [All advanced Postgres features](#advanced-postgres-features): Connection pooling, logical replication, Postgres extensions, and custom extensions.
 - [All additional features](#additional-features): Includes [point-in-time restore](#point-in-time-recovery) up to **30 days** in the past.
 - [Extra usage](/docs/introduction/how-billing-works#extra-usage): Scale plan users can access extra compute and storage usage, which is billed automatically.
 Please refer to our [pricing](https://neon.tech/pricing) page for the per-hour compute and extra storage prices.
-- [Expert support](/docs/introduction/support): Scale plan users have access to **Priority** Neon support, which includes _priority_ access to the Neon Support team via support tickets.
+- [Priority support](/docs/introduction/support): Scale plan users have access to **Priority** Neon support, which includes _priority_ access to the Neon Support team via support tickets.

 ### Enterprise